 Since ending the series, Austin has been busy guest starring on How I Met Your Mother, Desperate Housewives a pilot for Comedy Central called Night Writer, American Dad!, Threshold, NICS, and playing Jim Belushi's younger brother on According to Jim.
 Austin enjoys performing live for audiences in theater productions, most recently seen in Treasure Island.

-Austin is a scholar as well as an actor, skipping a grade, and is currently in the 11th grade, getting high marks in all subjects.
-An avid outdoorsman, Austin is a Troop Guide in Boy Scouts.
-He has earned scouting's highest rank, obtaining the honor of Eagle Scout at the age of 14.
+Austin is a scholar as well as an actor, skipping a grade, and getting high marks in all subjects.
+He is currently studying at the University of Southern California where he attends the School of Cinematic Arts.
+He is majoring in Film and Television Production, minoring in Music Industry.
+Austin is a brother of the Alpha Tau Omega Fraternity.
+An avid outdoorsman, Austin is a Junior Assistant Scout Master in Boy Scouts.
+He has earned scouting's highest rank, obtaining the honor of Eagle Scout at the age of fourteen.

 Recently Austin had a lead role in the family film An Accidental Christmas.
 Previous to that he played against type when he portrayed a bully in Volare, a period piece set in 1946.
 He worked on the FOX feature film Little Manhattan with Cynthia Nixon and then joined her on NBC's hit series E.R. playing her son.
 Austin joined an all-star cast including Lauren Bacall and Michael Madsen in the animated feature film Firedog.